Researching Davis History

 2. investigating original sources for the purpose of developing a new account.

-The "1" and "2" folders listed to the left are divided into these two phases.
+The "1" and "2" folders listed to the left are divided into the two above phases.

 "2" folders describe places where one can find original documents and other sources on Davis history.
 These folders report some details on archives, newspapers, private collections, and the virtues of direct interviewing of people involved in historical events.